Brewood: Brewood market

 The most notable of the medieval vicars was William de Pecco, who showed a shrewd eye for economic advantage.
 He somehow persuaded the nuns of Blackladies to let him impose a tithe on sheep and lambs that belonged to other people but were kept on their land – a long-standing matter of dispute between the parish and the nunnery.
 He also exchanged parcels of land with John de Horsbrok to rationalise the vicarage lands, and arranged to pay John and his successors the small annual rent of 3d. to site the vicarage bakehouse on his land.
 Apparently the financial position of the vicars fluctuated wildly.
 The vicarage was supposed to be worth £6 17s.
 8d. in 1535, but in 1604 the vicar received an income of about 100 marks, despite the fact that he was described as "no preacher, a notable swearer and drunkard".
 In 1646, after the first round of the English Civil War the living was valued at a mere £20 and the vicar was bailed out by Parliament's Committee for Plundered Ministers, which gave him £50 from the sequestered estates of the dean and £8 from those of John and Peter Giffard at White Ladies and Blackladies.
 In the early 18th century the vicarage needed another subvention, this time from Queen Anne's Bounty, a fund designed to aid the poorest Anglican clergy.

+Religious communities

+From the mid-12th century, two religious communities of women developed in the Brewood area: the Benedictine priory of St Mary, Brewood, which was generally known as "Blackladies"; and the Augustinian priory of St Leonard, Brewood, which was generally known as White Ladies Priory or "Whiteladies".
+Both priories were suppressed in the first wave of the dissolution of the monasteries (under Henry VIII), and their buildings and local estates ended up in the hands of the Giffard family.

+The Leper Well

-An unusual feature of the area was the presence of sulphur wells, at Chillington and Gunstone.
-The latter seems to have had a leper house: there is a farm with this name today at Gunstone and the Ordnance Survey records a Leper Well on the banks of the Moat Brook close by.
-Sulfurous water was a medieval, actually ineffective, remedy for leprosy.
+Unusually, there were two recorded sulphur wells at Chillington and Gunstone.
+The latter seems to have had a leper house: there is a farm with this name today at Gunstone, and there is a sulphurous leper well nearby.
+Sulphurous water was a medieval, actually ineffective, remedy for leprosy.
 Leprosy or Hansen's disease was common in medieval Europe and seems to have reached a peak between the mid-12th and mid-14th centuries.
 The Third Lateran Council decreed segregation for lepers in special leper houses.
 These were generally under monastic supervision.
 Leprosy declined rapidly until it faded from consciousness after the Black Death, but the waters were still used by people and animals suffering from skin ailments in the late 17th century.